 Satellites measure from space downward to the Earth’s surface, resulting in a vertical column density for a specific pollutant (e.g. NOx) from the Earth’s surface to the top of the atmosphere, instead of a concentration at a certain height.
 Vertical profiles of pollutant concentrations are often used to introduce the height distribution of air pollutant concentrations measured by the satellite.

 When the above issues have been overcome and an emission estimate has been made based on the satellite measurement, it is not possible to attribute this to a specific source directly.
 The satellite only measures the pollutant concentration and does not provide any information about the source that it originates from.
 This is one of the main obstacles for using satellite-based data in estimation and mapping of emissions.

+Most satellites currently in orbit have a fixed daily overpass time (e.g. 13.30 local time for Sentinel 5-P).
+Information on diurnal emission variation is needed to translate this one measurement into an emission representative for the whole day.
+Diurnal profiles for emissions, which are most typically used in this situation, come with their own uncertainties.

 Thus, satellite-based information cannot feed directly into an emission inventory.
 However, these data are useful for verification of (spatial variability of) emissions.
 For instance, large point sources can be distinguished from space (e.g. Fioletov et al., 2016 for SO2 from large power plants in South Eastern Europe), and compared against what is being reported.
 This approach can only be used if the point source strength is sufficiently large, and there are not too many other sources for that pollutant in the area.
 Also, trends in atmospheric concentrations over a certain area can be assessed from the space-based data, and compared against reported trends in emission inventories (e.g. Curier et al., 2014 for NO2 concentrations compared to NOx emissions).
 In those cases where larger differences are found, this could be a trigger to investigate emissions for that specific pollutant in the emission inventory in more detail.

 Spatial and temporal resolution of the satellites are rapidly improving.
 With the latest available satellite (TROPOMI aboard the Sentinel-5p, launched in October 2017) a spatial resolution of 7x7km can be achieved globally, with a single measurement every day.
 This is a significant improvement compared to pre-existing satellites and will introduce new opportunities for verification of emission inventories with space-based data.
+Since data became available, many studies have been conducted and published with attempts to constrain anthropogenic emissions based on these data.
+Given that there is no sectoral information, a direct use for the inventory is difficult, but with increasing resolution these data become more and more useful for inventory compilers as verification, for instance in identifying point sources and look at trends in emissions.

+Also, in the near future information from geostationary satellites (e.g. Sentinel 4) will be available, which will provide not daily but hourly data on key air quality parameters including NO2, SO2, HCHO and CHOCHO (glyoxal), and aerosols over Europe and will allow improving the spatial and temporal resolution of satellite-derived emissions.

-Overview of available spatial emissions data (updated 2018)
+Overview of available spatial emissions data (updated 2023)